commercialhaskell/stack/FAQ.md

 #### Where is stack installed and will it interfere with `ghc` (etc) I already have installed?

-Stack is installed under your `.stack` directory in your home directory.
-It should not affect your existing installation at all.
+Stack itself is installed in normal system locations based on the mechanism you used (see the [[Downloads]] page).
+The libraries that Stack installs go under your `.stack` directory in your home directory.
+It should not affect any existing Haskell tools at all.

 #### What is the relationship between stack and cabal?